Our Scripts

 (6M, 4W, 4Ch optional, doubling possible)

-Adapted from stories by Joel Chandler Harris, this deeply Southern play follows the adventures of the wily Brer Fox and the famous trickster Brer Rabbit.
+Abolitionist and journalist Joel Chandler Harris wished to preserve the dialect and stories of the African slaves who raised him, which led to The Uncle Remus Tales.
+This deeply Southern play follows a couple of the adventures of the wily Brer Fox and the famous trickster Brer Rabbit.
 Filled with physical humor and honeyed dialects, these animal tales are universal in their themes of brains-over-brawn and the value of real friendship.
-(Includes The Briar Patch, The Honey Trap, Brer Rabbit and the Gator)
+(Includes The Briar Patch, The Honey Trap, and Brer Rabbit & the Gator)

 • 45 minutes